bobko69/8PortLEDDistro/DMX_Output.md

 <img src="./img/XY-485_both_outlines_sm.png" width="400">

-There are lots of RS485 adaptors.
+There are lots of RS485 adapters.
 Make sure to get the one labeled 'XY-485' and '3.3-33V'.
 The step down converter will convert an input voltage of 5v-24v down to the 3.3v this circuit needs.

 <img src="./img/XY-485_hookup.png" width="400">